Top Dog Choice

 1. "He doesn't come when I call anymore"

 The dog with a solid recall at 5 months stops responding at 9 months.
-The reason: the rewards that competed at 5 months no longer compete with the pull of the outside world.
-You have to retrain with higher-value rewards and re-generalize across new environments.
+The reason: the rewards that worked at 5 months no longer compete with the pull of the outside world.
+You have to retrain with higher-value rewards and re-generalize across environments.

 2. "She barks at other dogs now"